Part 3: Access Reports and Graphs

 1. Look at the Timeline View.

-2. Timeline View with Accesses
+2. Timeline View with Access Intervals

-3. Return to the Access Tool.
+3. Return to the Access tool.

-Generating an Access Report
+Generating an Access report

 1. Ensure all the satellites are selected in the Associated Objects list.

-2. Click Access... in the Reports frame.
+2. Click Access... in the Reports panel.

-3. If there is an access between the Sensor () object and a Satellite () object, the report tells you when and for how long the access takes place.
+3. If there is an access between the Sensor object and a Satellite object, the report tells you when and for how long the access takes place.
 If an access doesn't exist, the report will say No Access Found.

 4. Scroll through the report to become familiar with the layout.

-5. Close the access report once you are done.
+5. Close the Access report once you are done.

-Generating an Access Graph
+Generating an Access graph

-1. Return to the Access Tool.
+1. Return to the Access tool.

-2. Click Access... in the Graphs frame.
+2. Click Access... in the Graphs panel.

 3. When you generate a graph, the zoom in function is automatically on.

-4. Locate the first access in the graph and using your mouse, hold down the left mouse button, draw a box around the access.
-This can be done multiple times until the graph is filled with the one access.
+6. This can be done multiple times until the graph is filled with the one access.

-5. Place the cursor at the beginning of the access.
+7. Place the cursor at the beginning of the access.
 A text box will appear with information about the access start time.

-6. Graph with Access Start Time
+8. Graph with Access Start Time

-7. Click Zoom Out () until you see the whole graph.
+9. When done, click Zoom Out () until you see the whole graph.

-8. Close the access graph when finished.
+10. Close the Access graph when you are finished.

-Generating an Azimuth Elevation Range Report (AER)
+Generating an Azimuth Elevation Range (AER) report

-1. Return to the Access Tool.
+1. Return to the Access tool.

 2. Ensure all the satellites are selected in the Associated Objects list.

-3. Click AER... in the Reports frame.
+3. Click AER... in the Reports panel.

 4. Since the access is taking place from an object on the ground, an azimuth of zero (0) degrees is True North.
 The elevation is based on the central body (WGS84).
 The range is calculated from the center point of the FROM object to the center point of the TO object.
-Remember, the Satellite () objects must enter the Sensor () object's field-of-view in order to be accessed.
+Remember, the Satellite objects must enter the Sensor object's field of view in order to be accessed.

 5. Scroll through the report to become familiar with the layout.